Risk Summary

 Haiti

 MTPP/Port-au-Prince was previously closed from March-May 2024 due to sustained gang violence across Haiti.
 Aviation came under direct threat during the worst of the violence, with several reports of several armed attacks at the airport.
 A new government has since been formed, but gangs still control much of the capital, and the US still advises against all travel to the country.
-Canada and the US since issued airspace warnings for Haiti - cautioning about unpublished airport and airspace restrictions, and the risks associated with gang activity - namely, civil unrest and security threats at airports.
 For flights, crew security cannot be guaranteed.

 Read: Haiti Crisis: Airport Attacked, Aircraft Shot, March 2024 (OPSGROUP article)